anoma/juvix-docs/docs/tutorials/learn.juvix.md

 module tutorials.learn;
 ```

-# Juvix tutorial
+# Functional programming with Juvix

 ![tara-teaching](./../assets/images/tara-teaching.svg){ align=left width="280" }

-Welcome to the Juvix tutorial!
-This concise guide will introduce you to
+Welcome to the Juvix functional programming tutorial!
+This thorough
-essential language features, while also serving as an introduction to functional
+guide provides a structured introduction to Juvix language features
-programming.
-By the end of this tutorial, you'll have a strong foundation in
+and functional programming concepts.
+By the end of this tutorial,
-Juvix's core concepts, ready to explore its advanced capabilities.
-Let's get
+you'll have a strong foundation in functional programming with
-started on your Juvix journey!
+Juvix.
+Let's get started on your Juvix journey!

 ## Juvix REPL